“You have exactly one life in which to do everything you will ever do. Act accordingly.” – Colin Wright

 Second, the foundation of your financial house is risk management – i.e. using insurance policies to protect you against large financial losses.
 The common types of insurance protect your loved ones in the event of a premature death (life insurance), protect your income in the event of a disability (disability insurance), protect you against ridiculously high medical bills (health insurance), and protect you against damage to your home or auto (P&C insurance).

 Finally, ensure that the assets accumulated during life go to their intended recipients upon death with as little friction as possible.
-This is known as your estate plan which consists of a will, power of attorney, health care proxy, and, in some cases, establishment of a trust(s).
-For those with larger estates, it is imperative to create an asset protection plan – both from the taxman as well against the rising costs of nursing and home care costs.
-To protect against these costs being felt by you or your family, a solid long-term care insurance policy may make sense.
+This is known as your estate plan, which consists of a will, power of attorney, health care proxy, and, in some cases, establishment of a trust(s).
+For those with larger estates, creating an asset protection plan is imperative – to minimize your tax burden and against the rising costs of nursing and home care.
+A solid long-term care insurance policy may make sense to protect against these costs being felt by you or your family.